BACKROOMS (USA 2026) ***½

 Jake is the charismatic but emotionally unavailable man with whom Benji becomes obsessed.
 He is physically attractive, masculine, sexually confident, and difficult to fully understand.
 The relationship begins after they meet at an airport and start taking secret monthly trips to Amsterdam together.
 Jake initially appears exciting and liberating to Benji, but gradually becomes emotionally distant and manipulative.
 Jake embodies several themes the film critiques:

-toxic masculinity, fear of vulnerability, compartmentalised sexuality, and emotionally transactional relationships.
-He is shown to be living a “double life,” suggesting internalised shame and unresolved identity conflicts.
+toxic masculinity, fear of vulnerability, compartmentalized sexuality, and emotionally transactional relationships.
+He is shown to be living a “double life,” suggesting internalized shame and unresolved identity conflicts.
 He is neither villain nor hero.
 The film presents him as another damaged person who cannot give Benji the emotional safety he needs.

 The film, which has received, at the time of writing, 95% approval on Rotten Tomatoes, succeeds in its emotional honesty, subtle and dark humour and raw depiction of toxic gay relationships.
 The strong performances by Lloyd Eyre-Morgan and David Tag help as well.